rajesh15mhatre/AWS/AWS_1-4_CLI.md

 AWS Global infrastructure:
 We can get this info on
 - AWS Regions: Region is cluster of data centres, available all around the world and has name e.g. us-east-2 , eu-east-1 Factors to choose regions(CAPP):
   - Compliance: some data governance and legal requirements
   - Proximity to users: reduce latency.
-  -	All services are not available in all regions.
+  - Availibility: All services are not available in all regions.
-  -	Regions are having different pricing.
+  - Pricing: Regions are having different pricing.
 -	AWS availability zones (AZs):
 Each region has many availability zones (min:2, max:6, usually:3)
 Ex: `ap-southeast` has below three AZs: